 A lunar eclipse, on the other hand, takes place when the Earth blocks the sunlight that is usually reflected off the moon.

 The most dramatic of these events is called a total lunar eclipse, when the moon is completely engulfed by Earth’s shadow and the light that reaches the moon appears “blood red” as it is filtered by our atmosphere.
+A lunar eclipse is similar to a solar eclipse.
+However in this case, the Earth gets in between the Sun and the Moon.
+The Earth’s shadow falls across the Moon, creating a lunar eclipse.

 The total lunar eclipse that occurred on July 27th was the longest of this century.